bubblewaretech/card-game-rules/cuttle.md

 Six   | All cards on the table except for point cards are moved into the scrap pile.
 Seven | Draw a card.
 You can and must play this drawn card immediately - whether as a point card, a scuttle, a one-off, whatever.
 If you are unable to play the card, it is discarded.
 (This may only happen in the event of drawing a Jack).
 Eight | 8 points and [these abilities](#eight-eyeglasses).
-Nine  | Return any permanent card to its controller's hand.
+Nine  | Just 9 points.
+No special abilities.
 Ten | Just worth 10 points.
 No special abilities.

 ### Eight :eyeglasses: